foundry-rs/starknet-foundry/docs/src/getting-started/installation.md

 curl -L https://raw.githubusercontent.com/foundry-rs/starknet-foundry/master/scripts/install.sh | sh -s -- -v 0.3.0
 ```

-## How to build Starknet Foundry from source code
+## How to Build Starknet Foundry From Source Code

 If you are unable to install Starknet Foundry using the instructions above, you can try building it from
 the [source code](https://github.com/foundry-rs/starknet-foundry) as follows: